yehjxraymond/wqu_econometrics_group_proj/index.md

 ACF chart shows smaller spikes compared to model1's.
 However, it can still be observed that the spiked at 6, 12, 18, 24 is still significant.
 This suggest that there are correlation that has yet to be accounted for.

-Ljung-Box-Pierce statistics shows that for lag 1 to 4, the residuals are independently distributed (white noise), which is good.
+Ljung-Box-Pierce statistics shows that the model's accumulated residual autocorrelation is significant at lag 1 to 4.

 Both coefficient, ar1 & ar2, are tested to be significantly different from zero.